codeigniter4/CodeIgniter4/user_guide_src/source/general/modules.rst

 Views
 =====

-Views can be loaded using the class namespace as described in the :doc:`views </outgoing/views>` documentation:
+Views can be loaded using the class namespace as described in the :ref:`views <namespaced-views>` documentation:

 .. literalinclude:: modules/012.php